MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

 8.

 ```
-define r = Character("Your name")
+define me = Character("Your name")

 label start:
-    r "I am shocked"
+    me "I am shocked"
-    r "What is that?"
+    me "What is that?"
     return
 ```